 The Ethics Committee at Yale-New Haven Hospital provides consultation on individual cases where ethical issues have been raised.
-This comittee is chaired by Mark Siegel, MD, Associate Professor of Medicine (Pulmonary), and Rev. Susan L. Asher, MDiv, Director, Religious Ministries, Yale-New Haven Hospital.
+This committee is co-chaired by Rev. Susan L. Asher, MDiv, Director, Department of Spiritual Care, Yale-New Haven Hospital, and Ernest Moritz, MD, Associate Clinical Professor of Medicine.
 Patients and families are offered guidance regarding the right to receive or refuse treatment; patient rights and responsibilities; advance directives; families’ wishes; and privacy concerns.
-To request a consultation with the Ethics Committee, contact the Department of Religious Ministries at 203.688.2151.
+To request a consultation with the Ethics Committee, contact the Department of Medicine at 203.789-3299.

 Yale Pediatrics Ethics Program

 The Yale Pediatric Ethics Program is led by Mark Mercurio, MD, MA and offers academic and clinical services to faculty and staff at Yale-New Haven Children's Hospital.
 The program educates clinicians, staff, residents and medical students on issues related to pediatric ethics, and provide consultation services to patients, families and staff.